How to apply for the ECTEG courses materials?

 ECTEG approval and material delivery

-The approval or refusal by the ECTEG board will be forwarded to the applicant within the 7 days from e-mail reception.
+The approval or refusal by the ECTEG Board will be communicated to the applicant within 14 days from reception of the request via e-mail.

 • In case of agreement, materials are electronically delivered to the applicant in the 2 weeks following the approval.

-Please contact us to discuss the further details of your application for the course materials.
+Please contact us to discuss any further details of your application for the course materials.